kaiqi123/Automatic-Attention-Pruning/README.md

 ## Setup
 We implemented AAP on PyTorch version 1.6.0 and CUDA 11.2, and conducted experiments on 4 Nvidia RTX 2080 Ti GPUs.

 We include the Dockerfile that extends the PyTorch NGC container and encapsulates some dependencies.
+For the Dockerfile, we follows: https://github.com/NVIDIA/DeepLearningExamples/blob/master/PyTorch/Classification/ConvNets/Dockerfile

-About how to build and run the docker, please refer to the commands in the "docker_run.sh".
+About how to build and run the docker, please refer to the commands in the `docker_run.sh`.

 ## Run the code
 1. For the results on CIFAR-10, follow the commands in: